In this section:

 - SFUSD social-emotional learning resources

-- Educational resources for learning from home: A massive trove of educational resources for kids that is updated hourly.
+- Educational resources for learning from home: A massive trove of educational resources for kids that is updated every hour.

-- Stay at home unless you must leave for an essential activity (eg. emergency care, purchase essential supplies and food)
+- Stay at home unless you must leave for an essential activity (e.g. emergency care, purchase essential supplies and food) and do not use public transportation.

-- All gatherings are strictly prohibited.
-Avoid any physical contact with individuals outside of your home.
+- Stay at home as much as possible.
+Avoid any close contact with individuals outside of your home.

 - Maintain a six-foot distance from others, particularly from anyone who is sneezing or coughing.